Aaryan-Degama/CS_Lab_Assignment_2/README.md

 Then submit the login form in the browser and watch the terminal print the raw `username=...&password=...` body.

-For the video: run the app normally first and walk through the code/UI without revealing the flaw, *then* start the capture, submit the login form, and show the plaintext credentials appearing in Wireshark/tcpdump.

 ## Running the fixed version